MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 Whether history has been entered here or by entering transactions, the fields in these windows are updated as transactions are posted.
 Information is updated in the inquiry windows, as well.
 See *Chapter 24, “Customer inquiries,”* for more information about using inquiry windows.

+> [!IMPORTANT]
-*Be sure to enter beginning balances before entering customer history so those amounts aren’t posted twice.*
+> Make sure you enter beginning balances before entering customer history so those amounts aren’t posted twice.

 This information is divided into the following sections: